 The first step is keeping more of the money you make by fixing money leaks.
 Then, you’ll protect your money with insurance, legal protection, and Privatized Banking.
 Finally, you’ll put your money to work, increasing your income with cash-flowing assets.

-Your Key Employees Are Your Most Valuable Business Assets
+Your Key Employees Are Your Most Valuable Company Assets

-Where does the value of your business come from?
-If you started naming your business assets off the top of your head, you’d probably list your real estate first.
+Where does the value of your company come from?
+If you started naming your company assets off the top of your head, you’d probably list your real estate first.
 Then, perhaps your cash, inventory, equipment, accounts receivable, clients, goodwill, and your reputation.

 What Makes a Key Person, in Fact, “Key?”

 For one POS company that provided machines and merchant services, one salesperson brought in 75% of the business’s revenue.
 The salesperson is the ultimate example of a key person – someone you would rather not have to imagine your business without.

 Losing that person would mean lost sales, a floundering business, and significantly less personal income to you.
 It might cause you to struggle to pay your overhead and other employee’s salaries.
 And because of their unique abilities and talents, the cost of replacing them would be tremendously high.